arnaurf/PBR-engine/README.md

 # PBR-engine
 *************************************************************************************
-First PBR engine I developed during the Audiovisual Engineering degree.
+The first PBR engine I developed during the Audiovisual Engineering degree.
 An extended and improved version can be found in my repository (Realtime-3D-engine).
 *************************************************************************************